-Thomas currently lectures on Irish traditional music and music education at St. Patrick’s College Drumcondra.
+Thomas currently lectures on Irish traditional music and music education in St. Patrick’s College Drumcondra, Co Dublin.
 He has previously guest lectured at the Irish World Academy of Music and Dance (University of Limerick), Marino Institute of Education, Froebel Department of Primary and Early Childhood Education (NUIM), and Mary Immaculate College (University of Limerick).
 He has previously served as Assistant Chair of the Society for Music Education in Ireland (2013-2015) and Education Officer of the International Council for Traditional Music Ireland (2009-2012).

 His most recent musical endeavours includes composing, directing and performing a musical score for ‘Béal na Farraige’, a short-film project with Púca Puppets and Beyond the Bark (in development) and recording with Kathleen Turner for her debut EP ‘Some Stories’.